igorbrinker/igorbrinker/README.md

 # 🐱‍👤 Welcome, Stranger! 🐱‍👤 #

 - 🎓 Bachelors in Computer Science
+- 🎓 PG in Applied A.I and Machine Learning
-- 📊 Currently Working as Software Engineer and Data Scientist
+- 📊 Currently Working as Software Engineer
 - 🐱‍💻 Big data and A.I Enthusiast
 </br>